jonschlinkert/gray-matter/test/fixtures/lang-toml.md

 categories = "front matter toml"
 ---

-# This page has toml front matter!
+# This file has toml front matter!